DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/55 Markup Customization/5 Using a Custom Component.md

-You can define custom content in a separate component if you need to utilize state or hooks.
+You can define custom content in a separate component if you need to utilize the state or hooks.

 [note] For Class components, we recommend that you use <a href="https://react.dev/reference/react/PureComponent" target="_blank">`React.PureComponent`</a> instead of `React.Component` (the latter can be re-rendered unnecessarily).
 Alternatively, you can implement a <a href="https://react.dev/reference/react/Component#shouldcomponentupdate" target="_blank">shouldComponentUpdate()</a> method.